cartertemm/AI-content-describer/readme.md

 This add-on makes it possible to obtain detailed descriptions for images and other visually inaccessible content.

-Leveraging the multimodal capabilities of the GPT-4 large language model, we aim to deliver best-in-class content descriptions.
+Leveraging the multimodal capabilities of advanced AI models, we aim to deliver best-in-class content descriptions.
 For more information about the underlying model, refer to [GPT-4V](https://openai.com/research/gpt-4v-system-card).

 ## Features

 * Describe the focus object, navigator object, or entire screen
 * Describe any image that has been copied to the clipboard, be it a picture from an email or a path in windows explorer
+* Supports multiple providers (currently OpenAI's GPT4 and Google's Gemini)
 * Supports a wide variety of formats including PNG (.png), JPEG (.jpeg and .jpg), WEBP (.webp), and non-animated GIF (.gif)
 * Optionally caches responses to preserve API quota
 * For advanced use, customize the prompt and token count to tailor information to your needs